IanTeda/ianteda.github.io/src/_posts/engineering/2017-04-03-rule-4-relationships-success.md

 ---
-title: Rule 4 - Relationships, say hello because success is largely a result of those around you
+title: Rule 4 - Relationships, say hello because success is largely a result of those around you.
-description: The best way to build relationships is to say hello and make an effort to learn their name
+description: The best way to build relationships is to say hello and make an effort to learn their name.
 date: 2017-04-03
 layout: post
 tags: [construction, rule-book]